-- Measured according to Section 12-2-25(G)(a)(c). - Zero foot min (attached/zero lot line buildings)/ 5 foot min (detached buildings).
+- Measured according to Section 12-2-25(G)(a)(c).
+Zero foot min (attached/zero lot line buildings)/ 5 foot min (detached buildings).
 (2) - Minimum lot area shall not apply.

-- (e) Frontage Types. - buildings proposed for (a) Intent.
-New neighborhoods should be compatible with or complement the architectural character and siting pattern of neighboring buildings.
+(e) Frontage Types.

+- (a) Intent. buildings proposed for New existing neighborhoods should be compatible with or complement the architectural character and siting pattern of neighboring buildings.
 Maintaining a consistent streetwall is a fundamental component for a vibrant pedestrian life and a well-defined public realm. closely aligned to the street edge with consistent setbacks, provide a clear sense of enclosure of streets, enabling them to function as pedestrian-scaled outdoor rooms.
 The placement of buildings along the edge of the sidewalk should be given particular attention as it is that portion of the buildings that is the primary contributor to pedestrian activity. - (b) Frontage yard type shall be selected and specified along frontages in accordance with the Frontage Yard Types in Table 12-2-25.9, and subject to the standards and guidelines in this Section, including the Form Standards in Tables 12-2-25.3 to 12-2-25.8. - (c) In addition to the frontage yard type standards contained within Table 12-2-25.9, the following shall be required: - 1.
 Frontage yards shall be wholly open to the sky and unobstructed, except for trees, roof projections, and permitted encroachments attached to principal buildings and/or accessory buildings. - 2.
 Impervious surfaces and walkways in frontage yards shall be subject to the following requirements: - a.
 Where single family attached units occupy a common site, each attached single-family unit with an entrance towards a frontage shall have a walkway connecting the sidewalk to the attached single-family entrance.
 See Table 12-2-25.9.A (Frontage Yard Types Shallow Yard) for an illustration depicting single family attached walkway connections. - b.
 At cluster courts, the shared court shall have a walkway connecting the sidewalk at the primary frontage with building entries.
-See Table 12-2-25.9.B (Frontage Yard Types - Cluster Court) for an illustration depicting cluster court walkway connections.
+See Table 12-2-25.9.B (Frontage Yard Types - Cluster Court) for

-- 3. For multi-family, mixed use and non-residential types, any portion of a frontage not occupied by buildings, driveways, or walkways shall be lined with a streetscreen as follows: - a.
-Streetscreens shall meet the fencing and wall standards according to the Frontage Yard Types specified in Table 12-2-25.9. - b.
-Streetscreens, up to 24 feet long, shall count towards minimum frontage requirements. - c.
+- an illustration depicting cluster court walkway connections. - 3.
+In R-NC, R-NCB, R-2, C-1, C-2, C-2A, and C-3For multifamily, mixed use and non-residential types, any portion of a frontage not occupied by buildings, driveways, or walkways shall be lined with a streetscreen as follows: - a.
+Streetscreens shall meet the fencing and wall standards according to the Frontage Yard Types specified in Table 12-2-25.9. - a.b.
+Streetscreens, up to 24 feet long, shall count towards minimum frontage requirements. - b.c.
 Streetscreens shall be coplanar with the primary building façade, as depicted in Illustration 12-2-25.6 below.